RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 ## Key Information

 **Meetings:** MTWR 1:00-2:30pm ET, on Zoom.
-The class meeting Zoom link is on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.
+[Click here to join the Zoom meeting](https://gvsu-edu.zoom.us/j/6163318968?pwd=bnFudTBGbE4xbG1DMitDbGhtYkFGdz09); this link is also on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.

-**Student drop-in hours:** ==Hours TBD==.
-These are also online via Zoom.
-The drop-in hours Zoom link is on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.
-No appointment is necessary for drop-in hours; just join the meeting.
+**Student drop-in hours:** MTWR 2:30-3:15pm ET, on Zoom.
+ No appointment is necessary for drop-in hours; [just click here to join the meeting](https://gvsu-edu.zoom.us/j/6163318968?pwd=bnFudTBGbE4xbG1DMitDbGhtYkFGdz09).
+The drop-in hours Zoom link is also on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.
 Additional times are available by appointment; [schedule those using my Calendly page](https://calendly.com/robert-talbert/).

 **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred; you can schedule a phone call through [my Calendly page](https://calendly.com/robert-talbert/).
 Be sure to read my availability/response policy. ==link==